 When my high-functioning autistic child was in elementary school, I was told to get an early start in choosing an institution for him so I wouldn’t have to carry that burden throughout my lifetime.
 I was constantly reminded of all the things “he would never be able to do.”
 However, that very child they said all that about is, as of this writing, a wonderfully functioning young man with a driver’s permit and a great work ethic.
 If you don’t know him personally and know him well, you might not even suspect that he has special needs.
 And that’s just the way I wanted it to be!

 Amidst all the academic and social advantages of homeschooling, there are also advantages that lean more to fun and leisure, including the opportunity to schedule vacation time on a whim.
 Especially for those who homeschool year-round, there is certainly something to be said for the ability to take a vacation at any time during the year.
 Certain months will bring seasonal discounts, cheaper hotel and travel rates, and offer the ability to see new places without the massive crowds of people who could only be there because the public school schedule allowed for it.

-Vacations are fun, but you must also remember that these outings, which can be lengthy if you choose, are excellent homeschooling opportunities.
+Vacations are fun, but you must also remember that these outings, which can be lengthy if you choose, are excellent homeschooling opportunities and field trips!
 If you’re traveling to a place that has historical significance, that’s even better.
 There will be great opportunities for learning, even when you don’t actively announce that that’s what’s happening.
 Travel time between destinations can be spent discussing where you’re going or where you’ve been, and it provides an excellent time for notetaking, photography, mapping, and so much more.

 Other Assorted Advantages of Homeschooling At Any Age